Review Notes for the Deep Learning Course

 • Gradient vanishing

-Advantages - Low computational cost, involving simple addition and multiplication - Biologically plausible: unilateral inhibition - Saturation on the left side, the derivative is 1 for x>0, alleviating gradient vanishing - Accelerates the convergence speed of gradient descent Disadvantages Non-zero centering, biases the later layers Dying ReLU problem: an improper update can permanently deactivate it (ELU can solve this)
+Advantages - Low computational cost, only simple addition and multiplication - Biological plausibility: unilateral inhibition - Left saturation, derivative is 1 when x>0, alleviating gradient vanishing - Accelerates convergence speed of gradient descent Disadvantages Non-zero centering, causing bias in subsequent layers Dead ReLU problem: once improperly updated, it can never be activated (ELU can solve this) image-20240229164257502

 image-20240229164300886

-According to the Universal Approximation Theorem, for feedforward neural networks that have a linear output layer and at least one hidden layer using an “squashing” activation function, as long as the number of neurons in the hidden layer is sufficient, it can approximate any function defined on a bounded closed set in the real number space with arbitrary accuracy.
-Neural networks can be used as a “universal” function for complex feature transformations or to approximate a complex conditional distribution.
+According to the universal approximation theorem, a feedforward neural network composed of a linear output layer and at least one hidden layer using an activation function with the “squeeze” property can approximate any function defined on a bounded closed set in real space with arbitrary precision, as long as the number of neurons in the hidden layer is sufficient.
+Neural networks can be used as a “universal” function, capable of performing complex feature transformations or approximating a complex conditional distribution.

 • Too many parameters

-• Lack of local invariance Objects in natural images exhibit local invariance characteristics, such as scale zooming, translation, rotation, etc., which do not affect their semantic information.
-It is challenging for fully connected feedforward networks to extract these local invariance features.
+• Lack of local invariance Natural images have local invariance features, such as scale scaling, translation, rotation, etc., which do not affect their semantic information.
+Fully connected feedforward networks find it difficult to extract these local invariance features.

-1. Local connectivity: Local connectivity significantly reduces the network parameters.
-When dealing with high-dimensional inputs like images, it is impractical to fully connect each neuron to all neurons in the previous layer.
-By connecting each neuron only to a local region of the input data, the spatial size of this connection, called the neuron’s receptive field, is a hyperparameter, which is essentially the spatial size of the filter.
+1. Local Connection: Local connections significantly reduce the network’s parameters.
+When dealing with high-dimensional inputs like images, it is impractical for each neuron to be fully connected to all neurons in the previous layer.
+Instead, each neuron is only connected to a local region of the input data, and this connection’s spatial size is called the neuron’s receptive field, which is a hyperparameter, essentially the filter’s spatial size.

-2. Weight sharing: Parameter sharing in convolutional layers is used to control the number of parameters.
-Each filter is locally connected to the preceding layer, and all local connections of each filter use the same parameters, which also greatly reduces the network parameters.
+2. Weight Sharing: Parameter sharing in convolutional layers is used to control the number of parameters.
+Each filter is locally connected to the previous layer, and all local connections of each filter use the same parameters, which also significantly reduces the network’s parameters.

-3. Spatial or temporal subsampling: Its role is to gradually reduce the spatial size of the data, thereby reducing the number of parameters in the network, lessening computing resource consumption, and effectively controlling overfitting.
-These characteristics endow convolutional neural networks with a certain degree of translation, scaling, and rotation invariance.
-Compared with feedforward neural networks, convolutional neural networks have fewer parameters.
+3. Spatial or Temporal Subsampling: Its role is to gradually reduce the spatial dimensions of the data, thereby reducing the number of parameters in the network, making computational resources less demanding, and effectively controlling overfitting.
+These characteristics give convolutional neural networks a certain degree of translation, scaling, and rotation invariance.
+Compared to feedforward neural networks, convolutional neural networks have fewer parameters.

-Kernel size: The convolution kernel defines the size range of the convolution, representing the size of the receptive field in the network, with 3*3 convolution kernels being the most common.
-Generally, the larger the convolution kernel, the larger the receptive field, the more image information seen, and the better the global features obtained.
-However, large convolution kernels lead to a surge in computational demand and a decrease in computing performance.
-(Extremely large becomes FCN) Stride: The stride of the convolution kernel represents the precision of extraction.
-Stride defines the length crossed every time the convolution kernel convolves over the image.
-For a convolution kernel of size 2, if the step is 1, there will be overlapping regions between adjacent steps; if the step is 2, there will be no overlap or uncovered areas between adjacent receptive fields; if the step is 3, there will be a gap of 1 pixel size between adjacent steps, which, in a way, misses the original image’s information.
-Padding: A mismatch between the convolution kernel size and the image dimension results in the post-convolution image differing in size from the pre-convolution image.
-To avoid this situation, it’s necessary to perform edge padding on the original image first.
+Convolution kernel size: The convolution kernel defines the size range of the convolution, representing the size of the receptive field in the network.
+The most common 2D convolution kernel is 3*3.
+Generally, larger convolution kernels have larger receptive fields, see more image information, and obtain better global features.
+However, large convolution kernels lead to a significant increase in computation, reducing computational performance.
+(Extremely large ones are FCNs) Stride: The stride of the convolution kernel represents the extraction precision.
+The stride defines the length of each convolution when the convolution kernel performs convolution operations on the image.
+For a size 2 convolution kernel, if the step is 1, there will be overlapping areas between adjacent step receptive fields; if the step is 2, there will be no overlap between adjacent receptive fields, and no information will be missed; if the step is 3, there will be a gap of size 1 pixel between adjacent step receptive fields, which to some extent means that information from the original image is missed.
+Padding: When the convolution kernel does not match the image size, it causes the image after convolution to be inconsistent in size with the image before convolution.
+To avoid this situation, boundary padding is required for the original image.

 Image1.gif